Best Brampton Neighbourhoods for Renting

 Downtown Brampton Neighbourhood

 Downtown is home to the original historic centre of Brampton.
 In recent years the downtown area has been extensively renovated and is home to the well-known Rose Theatre and City Hall.
-The area is also home to Gage Park, with outdoor winding skating rinks and year-round events.
+The area also has Gage Park, with outdoor winding skating rinks and year-round events.

-You will also find art galleries, museums, farmers’ markets, theatres, historical homes, and the Brampton Memorial Arena in this area.
+This area also includes art galleries, museums, farmers’ markets, theatres, historical homes, and the Brampton Memorial Arena.

-If you enjoy eating out, then Downtown has some of the best food the city can offer.
-From delicious restaurants specializing in locally-grown food to small quaint cafes.
+If you enjoy eating out, Downtown has some of the best food the city can offer, from delicious restaurants specializing in locally grown food to small quaint cafes.

 Commuting around and outside Downtown Brampton is easy due to the GO Station, the central transport hub; here, you will find GO trains, BT buses, and VIA Rail.